brlnoble/DataLoggerProgram/README.md

   - [X] Interactive menu to change view and return home
   - [X] Allow user to scroll through data
   - [X] Show readout of selected data
+  - [X] Save plot as an image
+- [X] Selection screen for previous charges
+  - [X] List past charges
+  - [X] When selected, pulls up data for viewing in the logging screen

 ## Current Main Screen
 Reading as normal